nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 summary: "Overview of the role of the Spine Directory Services (SDS) within GP Connect"
 ---

+## Spine Accredited Systems and Endpoints ##

+Every system that connects to the Spine has one or more "Accredited System" entry in the Spine Directory, identified by an Accredited System Identifier (ASID).

+This ASID is unique to a system deployed in a specific organisation, so the same application deployed into three NHS organisations would typically be represented as three unique ASIDs.

+In addition, each endpoint that is registered with the Spine has one or more "interaction IDs" associated with the endpoint.
+These identify the types of Spine interaction that the endpoint has been assured to perform.
+These are used to control what functionality can be called by connecting systems - calls to interactions for which the accredited system has not been assured will be blocked.

 ## Spine Directory Service (SDS) ##

 GP Connect consumer systems are expected to resolve the FHIR endpoint for a given GP provider organisation using [Spine Directory Service (SDS)](http://digital.nhs.uk/spine){:target="_blank"} Lightweight Directory Access Protocol (LDAP) directory lookups.
 SDS is the main information source about NHS-registered users and accredited systems and services.

 {% include roadmap.html content="NHS Digital is considering the delivery of a simplified FHIR facade over the Spine Directory Service (SDS) to allow FHIR endpoint resolution to be achieved in a more streamlined (and FHIR compatible) way." %}